carolynz/poetry-camera-rpi/README.md

 - Add cellular connection to RPi so you can take it anywhere
 - Switch to [Nano Thermal Printer](https://www.adafruit.com/product/2752) so it's more portable
 - Add shutter and power buttons
+- Add LED to indicate camera is on / loading
 - Add knob to adjust poem settings
 - Add battery pack to power both RPi and Thermal Printer